dinlaks/ztp-gitops-pipeline/upgrades/README.md

 ### TALM Upgrade and Rollback with Backup

-1. Push the du-upgrade.yaml under policygentemplates folder to git to trigger the ZTP pipeline
+1. Push the du-upgrade.yaml under policygentemplates folder to git and trigger the ZTP pipeline

 2. check the created policies by running the following command: